airbus-cert/skyblue.team/content/posts/ttd.md

 In the malware analysis field, *TTD* had a smaller impact, even if its potential is huge!
 Here are a few ideas:
 - Use *TTD* as a sandbox to record malware behaviour
 - Record malware execution in a trace file and then analyze this file with classical static tools
-- Use *TTD* to bypass anti-debug technics
+- Use *TTD* to bypass anti-debug techniques

 Of course, *TTD* is proprietary software, which implies two things:
 - This work could not exist without [**ttd-bindings**](https://github.com/commial/ttd-bindings).
 A huge thanks to [@commial](https://github.com/commial), the main contributor to this project 🙏